Proxmox-Cloud/pve_cloud/docs/schemas/pve_cloud_inv_schema.md

 **Description:** Optional variables that will be specifically set for a pve host.
 Key is the simple host name.
 This can be used to build your specialized pve cluster setup playbooks.
 You can do things like wakeonlan, driver and network configuration with these easily.
-Simply create your own playbook and run it even before the pve.cloud.setup_pve_clusters on this inventory.
+Simply create your own playbook and run it even before the pxc.cloud.setup_pve_clusters on this inventory.

 | Property                                                             | Pattern | Type    | Deprecated | Definition | Title/Description                                                                                                                                                     |
 | -------------------------------------------------------------------- | ------- | ------- | ---------- | ---------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |